surveysolutions/docs/content/headquarters/config/server-installation/index.md

 If you click on the `Bindings...` link in the right panel you will be able to add or modify ports that application listens to, such as 80 for HTTP, or 443 for HTTPS (see [below](#ssl)).

-Now you can ommit the custom port number when accessing the server - `http://192.168.136.128/`.
+Now you can omit the custom port number when accessing the server - `http://192.168.136.128/`.

-Remembering and always typing ip address to connect to the server is still not the best and convinient approach.
+Remembering and always typing ip address to connect to the server is still not the best and convenient approach.
 You could instead attach a domain name to your server, which would simplify work considerably.
 Moreover, in order to be able to use [SSL](#ssl) encryption, you must have a domain name attached to the web application.